The BEST Apple Pie

 Assembly

-Trim the bottom crust so there’s a ½–1” overhang all the way around the rim of the pie dish.
+Take out the bottom crust and trim around the edge so there’s a ½–1” overhang all the way around the rim of the pie dish.

-- Spoon the cooled apple filling into the crust one scoop at a time, piling slightly higher in the center.
-Take your time to layer the slices tightly—especially the very bottom layer, which needs to be packed and even to support the rest of the filling.
+Spoon the cooled apple filling into the crust one scoop at a time, piling slightly higher in the center.
+Take your time to spread out and layer the slices tightly with each scoop—especially the very bottom layer, which needs to be packed and even to support the rest of the filling.
+Press down on the apples after each layer is added to close any gaps. (see “apple layering” note #18).

 - Carefully lift the chilled lattice circle from the fridge and center it over the pie.

-- Gently press the lattice onto the apples so it makes good contact, then tuck the ends under the bottom crust edge.
-Trim more lattice, if needed.
+Gently press the lattice onto the apples so it makes good contact, then tuck the ends under the bottom crust edge.
+Trim more lattice to fit, if needed.

 Chill the assembled pie for 20–30 minutes in the fridge while you preheat your oven.